 Collaborative law: A family law process which involves parties engaging their own collaboratively trained solicitors.
 Both parties and their solicitors agree in writing not to go to court.
-All issues are discussed in four-way meetings, whether in person or remotely, through video conferencing.
+All issues are discussed in four way meetings, whether in person or remotely, through video conferencing.

 Consent order: When the parties reach an agreement which resolves the dispute, the agreement is written up into a document (draft order) which is signed by both parties and records the agreement which has been reached.
-Once this consent order has been judicially approved and sealed by the Court it becomes legally binding.
+Once this consent order has been judicially approved and sealed by the court it becomes legally binding.

 Court bundle: Documents needed by the court to deal with a hearing regulated by PD27A FDR (2010).
-Prior to each hearing, the applicant has responsibility to try to agree the contents of the bundle with the respondent and prepare a file a copy of the bundle for the court and parties.
-If the applicant is not legally represented, but the respondent is, it becomes the Respondent's responsibility to prepare the bundle.
+Prior to each hearing, the applicant has responsibility to try to agree the contents of the bundle with the respondent, and prepare a file a copy of the bundle for the court and parties.
+If the applicant is not legally represented, but the respondent is, it becomes the respondent's responsibility to prepare the bundle.

-Court fee: Currently £275 to issue a form A/A1.
-Additional court fees are required if applications for interim hearings or directions are sought.
+Court fee: Required to issue a form A. Additional court fees are required if applications for interim hearings or directions are sought.

-Directions: The steps which must be taken and complied with to move a case forward.
+Directions: The steps which must be taken and complied with to move a case forwards.

-Expert advice: May include valuations of property, tax issues, company valuations.
+Expert advice: May include valuations of property, an actuarial report in respect of pensions, tax issues.